microchipgnu/ethglobal-trifecta-hackathon/README.md

 - **Secure VNC-Based Visualization:** Leverages **VNC (Virtual Network Computing)** to provide a secure, real-time view of the AI's environment.
 - **Configurable Streaming Parameters:** Customize resolution, bitrate, and FPS to suit your bandwidth or quality preferences.
 - **Containerized Architecture:** Built with Docker for consistent, hassle-free deployment across environments.
+- **RESTful API:** Internal API for data management and integration with other services.

 ---